quicwg/multipath/draft-ietf-quic-multipath.md

 to be handled by the application.
 But this document does not prevent future extensions from defining mechanisms to cope with the remaining scenarios.

-Further, this document does not specify detailed algorithms that define how multiple, simultaneously open paths are used to send packets.
+Further, this document does not specify detailed scheduling algorithms that define how multiple, simultaneously open paths are used to send packets.
-As these differ depending on the application requirements, only some basic implementation guidance is discussed in {{impl-consideration}}.
+As these differ depending on application requirements, only some basic implementation guidance is discussed in {{impl-consideration}}.
+However, scheduling algorithms, that may be specified by the IETF in future, can be used with the multipath extension specified in this document.

-Specifically, while failover between Wi-Fi and mobile networks is a well-known multipath use case, it only uses two paths at the same time temporarily in order to avoid transmission pauses.
+Specifically, while failover between Wi-Fi and mobile networks is a well-known multipath use case, it only uses two paths at the same time temporarily to avoid transmission pauses.
 Simultaneous path usage generally, however, needs more consideration than specified in this document to avoid negative performance